 We offer several types of certificates:

-- Standard certificates, with term lengths ranging from 3 months to 60 months.
+- Standard certificate – term lengths range from 6 months to 60 months.

-- Youth savings certificates, which have a lower minimum opening deposit to help minors get started.
+- Youth savings certificate – has a lower minimum opening deposit to help minors get started and offers shorter, 3 month terms.

-- IRA certificates, with Traditional and Roth options.
+- IRA certificate – includes Traditional and Roth options.
 Members age 55 and better receive a 0.25% investment bonus for direct IRA Certificate transfers to GenFed.

-- Education IRA certificates, which help you save for your child’s education (also called a Coverdell ESA).
+- Education IRA certificate – will help you save for your child’s education (also called a Coverdell ESA).
 Parents or guardians can make nondeductible contributions for children under 18.
 First time deposits qualify for a 0.25% rate increase.

-- Bump-up certificates, which allow you to increase your rate to the current standard rate once during your term (available for new money only).
+- Bump-up certificate – allows you to increase your rate to the current standard rate once during your term (available for new money only).

 Features and Benefits